Blake Countess: Philadelphia Eagles (third stint)

-On December 16, 2020, Countess was signed to the Philadelphia Eagles practice squad.
-He was elevated to the active roster on December 19 and January 2, 2021, for the team's weeks 15 and 17 games against the Arizona Cardinals and Washington Football Team, and reverted to the practice squad after each game.
-He signed a reserve/future contract with the Eagles on January 4, 2021, and was released on March 9, 2021.
+On December 16, 2020, Countess was signed to the Philadelphia Eagles' practice squad.
+He was elevated to the active roster on December 19 and January 2, 2021, for the team's Weeks 15 and 17 games against the Arizona Cardinals and Washington Football Team, and reverted to the practice squad after each game.
+He signed a reserve/future contract with the Eagles on January 4, and was released on March 9.

 On August 9, 2021, Countess re-signed with the Eagles.
-He was placed on injured reserve on August 31, 2021.
-He was released on September 9, 2021.
+He was placed on injured reserve on August 31.
+Countess was released by the Eagles on September 9.

 Baltimore Ravens

-On December 1, 2021, Countess was signed to the Baltimore Ravens practice squad.
+On December 1, 2021, Countess was signed to the Baltimore Ravens' practice squad.
 He was released on December 28.

 Los Angeles Rams (second stint)

-Countess signed to the Los Angeles Rams practice squad on January 12, 2022.
+Countess signed to the Los Angeles Rams' practice squad on January 12, 2022.
 Countess was elevated to the active roster and won Super Bowl LVI when the Rams defeated the Cincinnati Bengals.

 New Jersey Generals

 On January 26, 2023, Countess signed with the New Jersey Generals of the United States Football League (USFL).
-He was placed on the team's injured reserve list on April 19, 2023.
-He was placed on the retired list on October 4, 2023.
+He was placed on the team's injured reserve list on April 19.
+Countess was placed on the retired list on October 4.